semgrep/semgrep-docs/docs/experiments/taint-propagators.md

 - pattern: sink(...)
 ```

-It will not find it.
-This is because, by itself, Semgrep only propagates taint
+Semgrep only propagates taint through assignments.
+As a consequence,
-through assignments.
+Semgrep cannot find the issue using the rule displayed above.

-Using _taint propagators_ you can tell Semgrep how to propagate taint in these
+The use of **taint propagators** enables Semgrep to propagate taint in these scenarios.
-scenarios.
 Taint propagators are specified under the `pattern-propagators` key:

 ```yaml
 pattern-propagators: